cegjimenez/best-selling-singles/README.md

 !["Best-Selling Singles Dashboard"](preview.png)

-This project establishes a data pipeline to extract best-selling singles data from Wikipedia and load it into a PostgreSQL database.
+This project establishes a data pipeline to extract best-selling singles data from a specified url and load it into a PostgreSQL database.
 Power BI leverages this database to generate dynamic sales dashboards.

 &nbsp;
 ## Features